kubernetes-sigs/kind/site/content/docs/user/rootless.md

     identifier: "rootless"
     weight: 3
 ---
-Starting with kind 0.11.0, [Rootless Docker](https://docs.docker.com/go/rootless/) and [Rootless Podman](https://github.com/containers/podman/blob/master/docs/tutorials/rootless_tutorial.md) can be used as the node provider of kind.
+Starting with kind 0.11.0, [Rootless Docker](https://docs.docker.com/go/rootless/), [Rootless Podman](https://github.com/containers/podman/blob/master/docs/tutorials/rootless_tutorial.md) and [Rootless nerdctl](https://github.com/containerd/nerdctl/blob/main/docs/rootless.md) can be used as the node provider of kind.

 ## Provider requirements
 - Docker: 20.10 or later
 - Podman: 3.0 or later
+- nerdctl: 1.7 or later

 ## Host requirements
 The host needs to be running with cgroup v2.